Can I volunteer with ADRA?

 Are my donations tax-deductible?

-All donations to ADRA Australia of $2 or more a tax-deductible.
+All donations to ADRA Australia of $2 or more are tax-deductible.

 Who is ADRA Australia?

 The Adventist Development and Relief Agency (ADRA) is the only official humanitarian agency of the Seventh-day Adventist Church.
 ADRA Australia works as part of the global ADRA network.
-Through this network, our reach extends into more than 120 countries.
-We exist to restore relationships so that people thrive in a world not only created but also living in God’s image.
-We work to inspire and collaborate with others to responsibly facilitate transformational development and relief projects overseas and in Australia.
+Through this network, our reach extends into more than 140 countries.
+We work collaboratively with others to facilitate development and relief projects overseas and in Australia.

 What percentage of my donation does ADRA keep?

 We implement transformational development and relief projects both in Australia and overseas.
 We work across all states and territories of Australia thanks to the support of thousands of ADRA volunteers.
 Overseas, we work with partner ADRA offices that have an established presence and official recognition in their countries.
-Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Indonesia, Thailand, Myanmar, Cambodia, Laos, Philippines, Vietnam, Mongolia, Zimbabwe, Zambia and Malawi.
+Currently, ADRA Australia partners with ADRA offices in: Fiji, Papua New Guinea, Solomon Islands, Vanuatu, Timor Leste, Lebanon, Nepal, Myanmar, Cambodia, Zimbabwe, Zambia and Malawi.
 During times of disaster we work through the global ADRA network to respond in countries in which ADRA has an office, but with whom we do not have a standing partnership.